Family of Dwight D. Eisenhower: Susan Eisenhower (born 1951)

-Mary Jean Eisenhower (1955–present)
+Mary Jean Eisenhower (born 1955)

 Mary Jean Eisenhower (born December 21, 1955) is an American humanitarian.
 She is the president and chief executive officer (and former president and chairman emeritus) of People to People International.

 She married Army 2nd Lt.
 James Brewton Millard in May 1976, at a private military ceremony in Valley Forge, Pennsylvania, attended by her grandmother, former First Lady Mamie Eisenhower.